barrettotte/MTM-2019/README.md

 # MTM2019 Part 3 Challenge 15

-My entry for IBM's Master the Mainframe 2019 Part 3 Challenge 15.
+My entry for IBM's Master the Mainframe 2019 Part 3 Challenge 15. http://mtm2019.mybluemix.net/part_three/part_three_ch15.html

-http://mtm2019.mybluemix.net/part_three/part_three_ch15.html
+As far as the code goes, its probably very novice.
+I didn't get much time to sit down and learn as much REXX as I originally intended.
+I included the MTM2019 source for parts 2 and 3 for future reference.

 ## My Entry
-I made 3 simple reports to mess aroud with REXX and learn more about z/OS while fulfilling the challenge requirements.
+I made 2 simple reports to mess aroud with REXX and learn more about z/OS while fulfilling the challenge requirements.